graysonwhite/graysonwhite/README.md

-I'm Grayson, an incoming doctoral student (Statistics and Forestry) in the [Finley Lab](www.finley-lab.com) at Michigan State University.
-Previous to coming to Michigan State, I received my BA in Mathematics with a concentration in statistics at Reed College.
+I'm Grayson, an incoming doctoral student (Statistics and Forestry) in the [Finley Lab](https://www.finley-lab.com) at Michigan State University.
+Before coming to Michigan State, I received my BA in Mathematics with a concentration in statistics at Reed College.

 My research interests include hierarchical Bayesian modeling, small area estimation, applications of statistics to forestry, and education.
 For a list of my research (and other) endevors see my CV.